wanderdust/newsletter/content/posts/026_agents_then_and_now/index.md

 The thing is, that agents get it wrong all the time.

 The best thing we can do is add a validation step before we send the final response to the user.
-We want to check if the LLM actually accomplished the goal set by the user propmt.
+We want to check if the LLM actually accomplished the task set by the user.

 If we skip this step, it is very likely that the agent will do some of the work, and forget to do the rest, giving the user an incomplete response.